-Childcare industry is booming at a fast pace across Australia, but faster in Victoria and New South Wales.
-Over the past few years, Victoria and New South Wales have witnessed a consistent increase in the childcare market, resulting in higher demands for childcare facility acquisition.
+Childcare industry is booming at a fast pace across Australia, but faster in Victoria & New South Wales.
+Over the past few years, Victoria & New South Wales have witnessed a consistent increase in the childcare market, resulting in higher dem&s for childcare facility acquisition.
 To buy a childcare business, consider the points below.
 These include;

 With many vendors enlisting facilities for sale, it becomes a challenge for a novice player to bump into the right choice.
-ELM, being one of the most experienced players in the childcare industry, makes a practical decision in many ways.
-ELM is a highly regarded provider of early learning and operational and financial forecasting, digital marketing and due diligence for purchasing established services.
+Early Learning Management, being one of the most experienced players in the childcare industry, makes a practical decision in many ways.
+Early Learning Management is a highly regarded provider of early learning & operational & financial forecasting, digital marketing & due diligence for purchasing established services.

-The right acquisition specialist will always advise you on the matters of value and profitability.
-The buyer will be interested in all of the businesses’ historical financial accounts and related financial metrics, as well as the reasonableness of the childcare’s projections of its future performance.
-It is obligatory that as a financial consultant, the buyer must request past profit records of the business as well as expenses, liabilities, revenue and the asset’s current market value.
-Understanding financial terms and figures may seem difficult to the one who’s new into the world of childcare.
+The right acquisition specialist will always advise you on the matters of value & profitability.
+The buyer will be interested in all of the businesses’ historical financial accounts & related financial metrics, as well as the reasonableness of the childcare’s projections of its future performance.
+It is obligatory that as a financial consultant, the buyer must request past profit records of the business as well as expenses, liabilities, revenue & the asset’s current market value.
+Underst&ing financial terms & figures may seem difficult to the one who’s new into the world of childcare.
 Therefore, the involvement of a Childcare Acquisition Service professional is imperative.
 Once the report is understood, the supposed buyer can now decide whether to continue with the proposal of acquisition or not.

 A few points to be considered would be;

-• What do the childcare’s annual, quarterly, and monthly financial/business accounts for the last three years reveal about its financial performance and condition of the childcare service?
+• What do the childcare’s annual, quarterly, & monthly financial/business accounts for the last three years reveal about its financial performance & condition of the childcare service?

-• Are the business’s financial statements audited, and if so for how long?
+• Are the business’s financial statements audited, & if so for how long?

-• Do the financial accounts and related notes set out all liabilities of the company, both current and contingent?
+• Do the financial accounts & related notes set out all liabilities of the company, both current & contingent?

 • Is the EBIT / revenue for the business progressing or declining?